 All joint owners must register.
 If the other joint owners are members of your family, you should nominate one of your number as the lead owner.
 The lead owner will pay the full fee; the other joint owners will pay a discounted fee.

 Good landlords have nothing to fear from registration.
 Registration will help local authorities to remove disreputable landlords from the market.
 This will remove the unfair competition of landlords who provide poor housing or inadequate management.
-Registration also entitles you to free advice and assistance regarding tenancy issues and queries by Orkney Islands Councils’ Homelessness and Advice section.
 Contact details can be found at the bottom of this page.

-A principal fee (per landlord) for registering of £55, plus £11 for each property.
+For 2022-23, a principal fee (per landlord) for registering of £68, plus £16 for each property.
 You may be eligible to pay a discounted fee if you fall into one of the following categories:

 When a landlord notifies a local authority later that they have now appointed an agent (only where the agent is not registered in their own right) the local authority can charge the landlord the principal fee to carry out the fit and proper person test.